Vadstena Abbey: Early modern period to present

-After Karin Johansdotter left the former abbey in 1605, the buildings were left empty for almost 40 years.
+Apart from the Vadstena Abbey Church, after Karin Johansdotter left the former abbey in 1605, the other buildings were left empty for almost 40 years.
 There were plans to found a university in them, but nothing came of this.
 In 1641, a Krigsmanshus (home for veterans) was founded for retired and invalid soldiers and their families, and was housed in the former nuns' wing for over 140 years.
 It also provided a school for the soldiers' children.
 The home was closed in 1783.
 In 1795, a hospital for venereal diseases was established in both the male and female sections of the former abbey.
 From the 1840s, it also received patients with other illnesses and became a public hospital.
 The hospital was moved to modern facilities in 1909.
 The nuns' section of the abbey was used as a prison from 1810 to 1825, and after that as a part of the Vadstena Insane Asylum until 1951.
 The northern building, which contains the nuns' chapterhouse and dormitory, was going to be converted into other uses when in 1956 it was discovered to contain substantial remains of a thirteenth-century royal palace.
 A thorough restoration was undertaken and in 2003 it became a monastery museum, Vadstena klostermuseum.

+Three other buildings also remain: the best preserved is the royal palace/nuns' chapterhouse/museum mentioned above; the other two have been converted into a hotel and restaurant.

 In 1935, the religious sisters of the Birgittine Order came to Vadstena under the Saint Elisabeth Hasselblad and established a convent outside of the grounds of the former abbey.
-In 1963 the convent was refounded as a Bridgettine convent of the original branch of the Order (see further below).
+In 1963 the convent was refounded as a Bridgettine convent of the original branch of the Order.
+In 1963, Bridgettine nuns established Saint Bridget's Convent of Pax Mariae near Vadsena Abbey Church named after Mary's Peace (Pax Mariae).

-The abbey church is still standing and contains a few memorials of St. Bridget.
-This devotional site, known as The Blue Church, is visited by both Lutheran and Roman Catholic pilgrims.
-The Blue Church contains relics of Saint Bridget in a red-coloured casket as well as medieval sculptures of Saint Bridget, Saint Anne and the Blessed Virgin Mary and other medieval art.

-Three other buildings also remain: the best preserved is the royal palace/nuns' chapterhouse/museum mentioned above; the other two have been converted into a hotel and restaurant.

-Modern abbey (1991– )

-The present-day monastery of Bridgettine nuns, situated near the ancient abbey, is named Mary's Peace (Pax Mariae).
 It was established from a Bridgettine abbey in the Netherlands, one of the very few abbeys of the original branch of the Order that still remain, and currently numbers eight nuns.
 In 1991 it was raised to the status of an autonomous abbey.